Revised Date: May 2, 2022

 Children Program Participation Activities

-NC State University offers programs and activities designed for children and youth (e.g. summer camps or 4-H programs).
+NC State University offers programs and activities designed for children and youth (e.g. summer camps, 4-H programs, or other programs provided to children and youth).
 Parents and guardians may register or apply their children for these University programs through NC State’s online network.
 These registration and application websites are intended to be used only by adults and not by children under the age of 13.
 NC State does not knowingly collect personal information from children under the age of 13.
 Any personal information of children provided to NC State on these sites should be shared with the University only by a child’s parent or legal guardian.
-Information that may be requested from parents and guardian, and voluntarily provided to the University include:
+Information that may be requested from parents and guardian, and voluntarily provided to the University, includes:

 - Grade Level